-Are you a qualified or trainee hypnotherapist seeking Accredited Hypnotherapy Supervision?
+Are you a qualified or trainee hypnotherapist seeking great support through Accredited Hypnotherapy Supervision?

 I am an Accredited Hypnotherapy Supervisor, I know the benefits of hypnotherapy supervision, and continue to be in supervision myself even though I am no longer obliged to do so.
 I do this because I understand the positive effects supervision gives to my clients, my practice and ultimately, my business.

-If you are seeking a supervisor as a trainee, or for your own hypnotherapy practice, I may be able to help you.
+If you are seeking a supervisor to assist you during your training, or once you have set up your hypnotherapy practice, I may be able to help you.
 I offer an informal and relaxed way of working, so that you can feel at ease and so that we might forge a good working relationship.
 That way, you get the most out of supervision.

 "The best supervision session yet, nothing could have been done better really in all honesty.
 I felt that Anita really helped to provide me with guidance and pointers on the areas I presented her with e.g the different structures for phobia and smoking sessions (interventions and ww in session one).
 She also made the values elicitation exercise far less complicated and straightforward to understand.
 I came away feeling empowered and confident."
 SC, recently qualified Cognitive Hypnotherapist.